Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ![Variable containers](images/ui_diagram_layers_variables.png "Variable containers")

-These containers can hold the definition of several variables.
-Variables can be created for boolean values, integers, text fields, file paths and lists.
+These containers can hold the definition of several variables which are represented by the same fields that are also added to entities.

 ## Pop-up bars